HiLab-git/PyMIC_examples/segmentation/prostate/README.md

 ![avg_loss](./picture/train_avg_loss.png)

 ## Testing and evaluation
 1. Run the following command to obtain segmentation results of testing images.
-You may need to edit `checkpoint_name` in `config/train_test.cfg` to select a different checkpoint.
+By default we use the latest checkpoint.
+You can set `ckpt_mode` to 1 in `config/train_test.cfg` to use the best performing checkpoint based on the validation set.

 ```bash
 mkdir result